jfeferman/SearchMDB/README.md

   - Fix interactive test runner. `npm run test:watch` is not working.
   - Abstract api calls to the Movie DB.
 Currently only a multi query is integrated.
   - Handle pagination of query results.
 The Movie DB already provides parameters to query results per page.
+  - Reason about and substitute react context provider for container ioc pattern.
+  - Improve results cards layout, add images, link to a modal dialog with more complete information.
+  - Improve test coverage.